-With a dual lens setup and a seriously affordable price, the Honor 7X is an excellent choice for those looking for a budget smartphone with a decent camera.
-It features an f/2.2 aperture, an 16MP primary lens and HDR support.
+With a dual lens setup and a seriously affordable price, the Honor 8X is an excellent choice for those looking for a budget smartphone with a decent camera.
+It features an f/1.8 aperture camera with a 20MP primary lens and HDR support.
 It’s missing image stabilisation, but at this price, it’s a steal.
 Check latest price here.

 2. HTC U11